 What do you find to be the most challenging aspect of recording a new album?

 The composing of the new music itself is where the real challenge lies for me.
 I hold the bar very high for myself when it comes to the writing.
-And the kind of long form, storytelling music I composed for "Dreaming of Trains" as well as my previous CD "The Grace of Summer Light" demands a very high standard.
-The music has to touch me deeply, even in the earliest form, for me to believe that it's true and honest and good enough to be recorded.
-It took me approximately three (3) months of 50 hour weeks to compose the music for "Dreaming of Trains".
+And the kind of long form, storytelling music I composed for "Dreaming of Trains", "The Grace of Summer Light" and my 2014 release "Ruby Lane" demands a very high standard.
+In addition, the music has to touch me deeply, even in it's earliest form, for me to believe that it's true and honest and good enough to be recorded.
+It took me approximately three (3) months of 50 hour weeks to compose the music for "Unbreakable Heart".

 Of your touring and gigs so far in your career, do any stand out as being particularly memorable or defining moments?